Fibrous Dysplasia

 Fibrous dysplasia usually occurs in childhood.
 Most people have symptoms by the time they are 30 years old.
 The disease occurs more often in females.

-Fibrous dysplasia is linked to a problem with genes (gene mutation) that control bone-producing cells.
-The mutation occurs when a baby is developing in the womb.
+Fibrous dysplasia is linked to a problem with a specific gene that control bone-producing cells.
+The problem occurs when a baby is developing in the womb.
 The condition is not passed from parent to child.

 What are the symptoms of Fibrous Dysplasia?